conestack/bdajax/README.rst

     name of the action

 **bdajax.selector**
-    given selector must be added to response. could be ``NONE``, which means that no Markup is hooked after action (useful i.e. in combination with continuation actions and events).
+    given selector must be added to response.
+Can be ``NONE``, which means that no markup is manipulated after action (useful i.e. in combination with continuation actions and events).

 **bdajax.mode**